I’ve always been inspired by people who really give it the whole 65%.

 (See Bullish: How to Remain Blissfully Unfrustrated in the Face of Other People’s Incompetence and Bullish: Where Job and Life Skills Come From.)

-As I wrote in Bullish: I’m Starting 12 Businesses in 12 Months, and This One’s About Cats, I am now the owner of a luxury catsitting company, all because I had a bad experience with an inferior catsitter who managed to keep my cat alive (but not my plants), ignored all my instructions, didn’t email or call, and was never actually able to interact with my terrified cat, probably because he is mostly a dogwalker, and cats typically do not like people who smell overwhelmingly like dogs, which I have to say is a very reasonable preference on the part of cats.
+As I wrote in Bullish: I’m Starting 12 Businesses in 12 Months, and This One’s About Cats, I once founded a luxury catsitting company, all because I had a bad experience with an inferior catsitter who managed to keep my cat alive (but not my plants), ignored all my instructions, didn’t email or call, and was never actually able to interact with my terrified cat, probably because he is mostly a dogwalker, and cats typically do not like people who smell overwhelmingly like dogs, which I have to say is a very reasonable preference on the part of cats.
 Thanks, terrible catsitter!
 You suck!
 In a way that turned out to be very helpful to me!

 I am also the “primary author and editor” of The 5 Lb.
 Book of GRE Problems, a tome I spent most of 2012 working on, along with a talented team of writers, editors, and designers.

 I got the idea for this book when I was in Barnes and Noble and saw another book of GRE practice problems.
-There are lots of books about how to beat the test, but not that many books of just practice problems.
+There are lots of books about the strategy of how to beat the test, but not that many books of just practice problems.
 Some people learn best by doing huge volumes of problems, and since the GRE was changed dramatically in 2011, by 2012, there just weren’t that many resources for practice problems.

 I looked the book up on Amazon when I got home.
 And … 1.5 STARS!
 Apparently the thing was FULL of errors, which would make you go INSANE if you are trying to teach yourself math from a book and being told that the answer is, say, 72, when it was actually supposed to say 7 squared (don’t trust a copy editor who can’t do math to catch dropped exponents!), or if the solution to problem #30 is printed where the solution to problem #26 belongs, etc.